 - Gregory D. Helmer and Andrew H. Friedman are named 2010 “Super Lawyers” February 1, 2010 Law & Politics Magazine and the publishers of Los Angeles Magazine select Andrew H. Friedman and Gregory D. Helmer as a 2010 Southern California “Super Lawyers” in the category of Labor and Employment Law.
 This is the fourth year that both Mr. Friedman and Mr. Helmer have been selected as “Super Lawyers.”

-- Gregory D. Helmer served on the Board of Directors of Bet Tzedek Legal Services, a non-profit organization based in Los Angeles that provides important legal services and advocacy to those who cannot afford to retain an attorney and would otherwise not have access to our legal system and the protections it affords.
+- Gregory D. Helmer serves on the Board of Directors of Bet Tzedek Legal Services, a non-profit organization based in Los Angeles that provides important legal services and advocacy to those who cannot afford to retain an attorney and would otherwise not have access to our legal system and the protections it affords.
 Bet Tzedek provides important services to the homeless community and has programs for employment advocacy, tenant protection, conservatorship and others.
-Bet Tzedek also has a world-recognized program to assist holocaust survivors in obtaining monetary reparations from te German government.
+Bet Tzedek also has a world-recognized program to assist holocaust survivors in obtaining monetary reparations from the German government.